SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ---

 ## Polls
-### 1. Non-bonded interactions.
+### 1.1 Non-bonded interactions.
 How many interactions are in the system composed of 10 Argon atoms?
 1. 10
-2. *45
+2. 45
 3. 50
 4. 100

-### 1. 1-4 interactions
+### 1.2 Interaction potentials
+Which potential describes the interaction between two molecules?
+1. CMAP potential
+2. Urey-Bradley potential
+3. Lennard-Jones potential
+4. Angle potential

+### 1.3 Exclusions
 How many 1-4 interactions between carbon atoms are in the system composed of 100 pentane (H3C-CH2-CH2-CH2-CH3) molecules?

-1. *200
+1. 200
 2. 300
 3. 400
 4. 500

-### 1. Interactions between molecules
-Which potential describes the interaction between two molecules?
-1. CMAP potential
-2. Urey-Bradley potential
-3. *Lennard-Jones potential
-4. Angle potential

-### 2. Truncation of Lennard-Jones Interactions
+### 2. Truncation of VDW Interactions
-Which truncation method modifies potential only near the cut-off distance?
+Which truncation method modifies VDW interactions only near the cut-off distance?
 1. Shifted potential
 2. Shifted force
-3. *Switching function
+3. Switching function
 4. Truncated potential

 ### 3. Simulation time step.
 Which method allows for a time step of 4 fs?
 1. Constraining bonds involving hydrogen atoms
-2. *Hydrogen mass repartitioning
+2. Hydrogen mass repartitioning
 3. Constraining bonds and angles involving hydrogen atoms
 4. Constraining angles between heavy atoms

 ### 4. Periodic box
 Which of the statements is incorrect?
+1. The minimum box size should extend at least 10 nm from the solute
-1. *The smallest dimension of a periodic box must be at least as large as the cut-off radius
+2. The smallest dimension of a periodic box must be at least as large as the double cut-off radius
-2. The minimum box size should extend at least 10 nm from the solute
-3. The smallest dimension of a periodic box must be at least as large as the double cut-off radius
+3. The smallest dimension of a periodic box must be at least as large as the cut-off radius
 4. There is an equivalent triclinic unit cell for any repeating shape that occupies all of space

 ### 6. Electrostatic interactions